Information for tenants

 The deposit is held to cover any breakages, damage, rent arrears or other tenant liabilities.
 Where we are managing, at the end of the tenancy we will check the property in your presence and assess any damages and deductions due.
 Please note that the deposit cannot be used by a Tenant to cover rent.

-As a tenant it’s important that you insure your possessions whether you live in a shared property or on your own as you won’t be covered by your landlord’s contents or home insurance policies.Click here for an immediate tenant quote
+The tenant should consider whether they wish to obtain contents insurance whether they live in a shared property or on their own as they won’t be covered by their landlord’s contents or home insurance policies.Click here for an immediate tenant quote

 Once you have been checked into your new home one of our team will contact the gas, electricity and water suppliers to notify them of the meter readings at the start of your tenancy and we will also contact the local authority for council tax purposes.
 We strongly recommend though that you also contact the above listed organisations to ensure that they are in possession of correct information.